Ensembl/schemas/doc/source/usecases.rst

 * Allow user to request recursive lookups, which queries all servers it knows about to aggregate results (similar to DNS recursive queries)
 * In returned results for recursive lookups, list the servers queries and success/failure of each
 * Returns a list of peer/other servers that a server knows about, to assist with data discovery
-* Return what servers would be queries for a recursive query
+* Return what servers would be queried for a recursive query

 Data discovery
 @@@@@@@@@@@@@@